altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 And almost ran into someone in the corridor.

-【Ahh.】
+"Ahh."<br/>

-【Hyaa?!】
+"Hyaa?!"<br/>

 The one who let out a cute cry was a beautiful young girl with blonde hair and blue eyes— Elise Archibald.
 They brought her along as a guest to the south upon Bastian’s request.

-【Ahh, pardon me.
-I have something urgent.】
+"Ahh, pardon me.
+I have something urgent."<br/>

-【Are you in a rush?
-I’m very sorry.】
+"Are you in a rush?
+I’m very sorry."<br/>

-【… No no, it’s not that urgent that I need to startle a lady.
-My deep apologies.】
+"… No no, it’s not that urgent that I need to startle a lady.
+My deep apologies."<br/>

 Regis straightened his posture.

 Even though she looked like a child, she was of extraordinary noble birth.
 She was hiding her identity now though.

-【Fufu, Lord Regis is still the same as always, I can’t tell that you’re a soldier with your attitude.】
+"Fufu, Lord Regis is still the same as always, I can’t tell that you’re a soldier with your attitude."<br/>

-【Haha… I’m often told that.】
+"Haha… I’m often told that."<br/>

-【Will the war be starting again?】
+"Will the war be starting again?"<br/>

 Elise looked at the fort from the windows along the corridor.

-【Hmm?
-Oh, that’s just training.】
+"Hmm?
+Oh, that’s just training."<br/>

 They could see the Fourth Army.